 You might feel silly, but you actually sound good and practicing this way can help you learn speech patterns more quickly.

-If you have not heard a sound, you do not have a very good chance of saying it correctly.
+If you haven't heard a sound, you don't have a very good chance of saying it correctly.

 This means that listening is at the heart of improving your Italian.

-If you don’t live in Italy and can’t surround yourself with the sounds of Italian by going out and about, a great way to expose yourself to more Italian is by watching Italian movies, youtube videos or using specially designed listening training material like Conversations.
+If you don’t live in Italy and can’t surround yourself with the sounds of Italian by going out and about, a great way to expose yourself to more Italian is by watching Italian movies, listening to Italian podcasts or using specially designed listening training material like Conversations.

 Make a playlist of your favourite Italian music and do your best to sing along.